 Clovelly countryside is rich in wildlife and carefully managed to ensure that is is kept in its natural condition.
 Home to badgers, Roe deer and a variety of birds, butterflies and small mammals.
 There are lovely seasonal displays of foxgloves, primroses, and bluebells.

 Queen Victoria Fountain is set into the whitewashed wall at the top of Clovelly’s cobbled street.
-Its designer and sculptress is Lady Feodora Gleichen, cousin of Queen Victoria.
+Its designer and sculptress is Countess Feodora Gleichen, cousin of Queen Victoria.

-It is a recognised fact that she is a very strong influence on the Arts and Crafts Movement of her time.
-Therefore the fountain is a stylish piece of work.
-In addition to the inclusion of a noble portrait of the head of the monarch.
-There are also swans with wings outstretched and a bowl created in the shape of a scallop shell.
+It is a recognised fact that she was a very strong influence on the Arts and Crafts Movement of her time.
+Therefore this fountain is a stylish piece of work in Mansfield stone.
+In addition to the head of the monarch, there are swans with wings outstretched and a bowl created in the shape of a scallop shell.

-There are two fountains in the village and both are well worth a visit so don’t miss the Visitor Centre in celebration of Queen Elizabeths jubilee on the way down.
+This is one of two fountains in the village and both are well worth a visit.
+So don’t miss our Queen Elizabeth’s Golden Jubilee fountain beside the Visitor Centre on the way down.

 The New Inn is in the very heart of Clovelly, lying half way down the famous cobbled street.
 From its inception in the 17th Century, it has had a colourful life having been rebuilt and refurbished many times.
 Yet it has stayed faithful to the original style of the fabled English designer, William Morris’ Arts and Crafts.
 Many famous people have passed over the threshold, from authors, artists, actors to Prime ministers.